raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Object Types

-All types that have the built-in object type at the root of their inheritance tree may use the following properties in their type declarations.
+All types that have the built-in object type at the root of their inheritance tree can use the following properties in their type declarations:

 | Property  | Description |
 |:----------|:----------|
-| properties? | The properties that instances of this type may or must have.
-See section [Properties Declarations](#property-declarations) for more information.
+| properties? | The [properties](#property-declarations) that instances of this type can or must have.
 | minProperties? | The minimum number of properties allowed for instances of this type.
 | maxProperties? | The maximum number of properties allowed for instances of this type.
-| additionalProperties? | Boolean that indicates if an object instance has additional properties.
-See section [Additional Properties](#additional-properties) for more information.<br/><br/>**Default:** `true`
+| additionalProperties? | A Boolean that indicates if an object instance has [additional properties](#additional-properties).<br/><br/>**Default:** `true`
-| discriminator? | You may use the `discriminator` property to be able to discriminate the concrete type of an individual object at runtime when, for example, payloads contain ambiguous types (achieved via unions or inheritance).
-The value must correspond to a name of one of the `properties` that are defined inside a type declaration.
-The `discriminator` property can not be defined for inline type declarations and should only be used for scalar-valued properties.
-See section [Using Discriminator](#using-discriminator) for more information.
+| discriminator? | Determines the concrete type of an individual object at runtime when, for example, payloads contain ambiguous types due to unions or inheritance.
+The value must match the name of one of the declared `properties` of a type.
+Unsupported practices are inline type declarations and [using `discriminator`](#using-discriminator) with non-scalar properties.
-| discriminatorValue? | You may use the `discriminatorValue` property if a type also defined the `discriminator` property.
-The value of this property should be a valid value of the property with the name equal to the value of the `discriminator` property; and its being used to identify the declaring type.
-This value should be unique in the hierarchy of the type.
-The `discriminatorValue` property can not be defined for inline type declarations.
-See section [Using Discriminator](#using-discriminator) for more information.<br/><br/>**Default:** the name of the type where the discriminator is applied to
+| discriminatorValue? | Identifies the declaring type.
+Requires including a `discriminator` property in the type declaration.
+A valid value is an actual value that might identify the type of an individual object and is unique in the hierarchy of the type.
+Inline type declarations are not supported.<br/><br/>**Default:** The name of the type

-An object type is created by explicitly inheriting from the built-in type object:
+An object type is created by explicit inheritance from the built-in type object:

 ```yaml
 #%RAML 1.0